WCAG 2.1 – AT Testing Guide

 • Provide a clear structure with headings.

-• Create descriptive links.
+• Create descriptive and understandable links.

 • Label fields for data entry to communicate what is needed.